Syed-Saleem15/Syed-Saleem15/README.md

 ---

-### 💭 Quote
+## 💭 Motto

-> "Success is built through consistent effort, continuous learning, and the courage to keep moving forward."
+> "Consistency, curiosity, and continuous learning are the foundations of long-term success."